Cyncia/Battleship/README.md

 The number of ships can also be adjusted with the addShip function located in Game.cpp.
 There is also a addStandardShips function, within main.cpp, which uses a pre-existing set of ships for the game instead of manually adding ships one by one.
 Both functions can also be used simultaneously within the same game.

 NOTE: Please do NOT copy and/or use this code

+todo:
+* check placeShip & pathExists for Mediocre Player (occasionally for option 1, the ships are unable to be placed)
+* improve good player